openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 13. Application pod must be in running state and you can use the resized volume.

+## Node affinity for an application

+To know about node selector, see scheduler section.

+**Modify the application yaml**

+We have taken mongo-statefulset application as an example.

+For scheduling application on nodes, you must have labelled nodes so that mongo application will be scheduled on required nodes.

+For mongo-statefulset.yml, under spec:section you can add the following.

+    nodeSelector:
+       openebs: controlnode

+**Example:**

+Update the mongo-statefulset.yml

+    ---
+    apiVersion: apps/v1beta1
+    kind: StatefulSet
+    metadata:
+     name: mongo
+    spec:
+     serviceName: "mongo"
+     replicas: 3
+     template:
+       metadata:
+         labels:
+           role: mongo
+           environment: test
+       spec:
+         terminationGracePeriodSeconds: 10
+         nodeSelector:
+            openebs: controlnode
+         containers:

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>